Please be aware that if your visa was issued before October 7th, 2021 it is no longer valid and you will need to apply for a new visa.

 Be aware that once you complete the Self-Declaration Form, you accept all the health guidelines dictated by the Indian government.
 Also, you should start your application at least 72 hours before your trip.

-Is there a mandatory quarantine in India?
+Is there a quarantine requirement in India?

 Are there any exemptions to the institutional quarantine?